kanekotic/gatoes/README.md

 ## Use as library

+first step is to add this to your project throught `yarn add gatoo` or `npm install gatoo`

 currently you can retrieve in a simple way data from google analytics and route it to your prefered output.
 An example of retreaval is the next one.

 ```js